Colorado vs. Middle Tennessee Predictions & Picks - Women's NCAA Tournament First Round

 Colorado vs. Middle Tennessee Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Saturday's game that pits the Colorado Buffaloes (23-8) against the Middle Tennessee Lady Raiders (28-4) at Cameron Indoor Stadium should be a close matchup based on our computer prediction, which projects a final score of 65-64 in favor of Colorado.
-Tipoff is at 7:00 PM ET on March 18.
+Saturday's contest at Cameron Indoor Stadium has the Colorado Buffaloes (23-8) squaring off against the Middle Tennessee Lady Raiders (28-4) at 7:00 PM ET (on March 18).
+Our computer prediction projects a narrow 65-64 victory for Colorado, so it should be a competitive matchup.

-The Buffaloes head into this contest on the heels of a 61-49 loss to Washington State on Friday.
+The Buffaloes are coming off of a 61-49 loss to Washington State in their last game on Friday.

 Colorado vs. Middle Tennessee Game Info